jjfalling/Easy-Process-Locker/README.md

 It will clean up orphaned lock files and prevent execution of jobs that are already running.

+Lockfiles are generated as /tmp/(command.ext)_(arguments) with only alpha-numeric characters, plus _-.= This way jobs that use the same command but different flags can run at the same time.

 Usage: epl 'command you want to run with arguments'

 Example: epl '/usr/bin/who -a'